State of Katanga: Foreign relations

 Another mission was opened in December 1960 in Paris by Dominique Diur.
 It mostly functioned as a recruitment office for foreign mercenaries, although such activities were illegal in France.
-A considerable amount of French mercenaries were recruited to fight in Katanga, including Roger Faulques, Roger Trinquier, and Edgard Tupët-Thomé.
+A considerable number of French mercenaries were recruited to fight in Katanga, including Roger Faulques, Roger Trinquier, and Edgard Tupët-Thomé.

 In Brussels, a mission was headed by Jacques Masangu.
-Just like the Paris mission, it recruited mercenaries to go fight for the Katangese cause.
+Just like the Paris mission, it recruited mercenaries to go and fight for the Katangese cause.

 Further conflicts

-Only shortly afterwards, Patrice Lumumba was replaced in a coup d'état by Joseph Mobutu.
-On 17 January 1961 Mobutu sent Lumumba to Élisabethville where he was tortured and executed shortly after arrival.
-Already on 18 January, Katangese Secretary of State of Information Lucas Samalenge went to several bars in Élisabethville, telling everyone that Lumumba was murdered, until the police took him away.
+Shortly afterwards, Lumumba was replaced in a coup d'état by Mobutu Sese Seko.
+On 17 January 1961, Mobutu sent Lumumba to Élisabethville, where he was tortured and executed shortly after arrival.
+On 18 January, Katangese Secretary of State of Information Lucas Samalenge visited several bars in Élisabethville, telling patrons that Lumumba was murdered; the police took Samalenge away.

 The United Nations Security Council met in the wake of Lumumba's death in a highly emotional atmosphere charged with anti-colonial feeling and rhetoric.
 On 21 February 1961, the Council adopted resolution 161, which authorised 'all appropriate measures' to 'prevent the occurrence of civil war in the Congo, including '... the use of force, if necessary, in the last resort'.
 This resolution demanded the expulsion from the Congo of all Belgian troops and foreign mercenaries but did not explicitly mandate the UN to conduct offensive operations.
 However, it was ultimately interpreted by the local UN forces to justify military operations in ending the secession of Katanga.
 Despite the resolution, during the next six months, the UN undertook no major military operations, concentrating instead on facilitating several rounds of political negotiations.
 However, many sources on location claimed that UN personnel initiated and maintained a high degree of violence and were both overtly and indirectly responsible for hundreds if not even thousands of civilian deaths.

 From late 1960 onwards, Katanga was characterised by a series of clashes between pro-Tshombe loyalists and Baluba tribesmen, whose political leaders were nominally allied to Leopoldville and opposed Katangese secession.
 Smaller battles were fought against ANC units attacking from other provinces, as well.
 Sparsely deployed and on many occasions even outgunned by both sides, UN forces had an almost hopeless task of attempting to prevent outright civil war.
 Anticipating the need for continued ONUC presence in the state, the Security Council authorized an increased presence in Élisabethville.
 By mid-1961, however, presidential security forces had killed almost 7,000 Balubas.
 Factional strife also began to engulf the struggling regime.
 Increased numbers of peacekeepers only enraged the Baluba people, who viewed the United Nations as an unwanted intruder and began attacking both Katangese and UN soldiers with little discrimination.